manideepBotsaa/coders_of_hyd/README.md

 2. Read the project's `README.md` for specific instructions.
 3. Follow the contribution guidelines outlined in the project.

-## Community Guidelines
-- Be respectful and inclusive to all members.
-- Ensure your contributions align with the repository's goals.
-- Follow the [Code of Conduct](CODE_OF_CONDUCT.md) (to be added) to maintain a positive environment.
-- Reach out to maintainers for clarification or assistance.

-## Events and Meetups
-The `events/` directory will contain details about upcoming coding meetups, hackathons, and workshops in Hyderabad.
-Check this folder for schedules, registration details, and how to get involved once it is available.

 ## Resources
 The `resources/` directory will include: